 After the General Reassessment is concluded, there are 3 steps to appeal your reassessment.
 The burden of proof is on the taxpayer to prove that the assessment is incorrect or unequal with similar properties, as provided by to the Code of Virginia 58.1-3379.

 - Appeal to the Henry County Board of Equalization (BOE).
 Any remaining complaints may be appealed to the BOE.
 The 3 members of the BOE are freeholders in Henry County and appointed by the Henry County Circuit Court Judge.
-Applications to appeal to the BOE will be made available by November 1st and are due by February 1st of the effective year.
+Applications to appeal to the BOE will be made available and are due by February 1st of the effective year.

 - Appeal directly to the Circuit Court.
 If you disagree with the decision made by the BOE, the final step of appeal is directly to the Henry County Circuit Court for a judge to hear your appeal and render a final decision.

 In order to determine the fair market value of properties in the County of Henry, a full time staff of appraisers is employed in the Real Estate Assessor's Office to study and evaluate all recent sales of real estate in the county, and establish the new assessment values of land and improvements.